 “He doesn’t belong to us, Louise,” protested Sam.
 “We’re committing a crime!”

-In a singsong voice she chimed, “Finders keepers, losers weepers!”
+In a singsong voice she exclaimed happily, “Finders keepers, losers weepers!”